A New Constraint on the Optical Depth from the Reionization History Independent of CMB Large-Scale E-Mode Polarization: Reconstructing Reionization History

 \section{Reconstructing Reionization History}

 To derive the CMB optical depth $\tau$, the reionization history $\xHI(z)$ as a function of redshift is required.
 To reconstruct the reionization history, we adopt Gaussian process regression.
 Gaussian process regression is a non-parametric method for reconstructing a function from a finite set of data points without assuming any specific physical model, and it can be regarded as a generalization of binning \citep{lodha25}.
 Using constraints on the neutral fraction $\xHI$ at various redshifts $\vb{z}=(z_1,z_2,...,z_n)$ (Section \ref{sec:crh}), $\xHI$ values at new redshift points $\vb{z}^\star=(z_1^\star,z_2^\star,...,z_{n'}^\star)$ can be obtained as a posterior distribution in a Bayesian framework.
 Unlike approaches that construct a reionization model by solving an ionization differential equation from high to low redshift (or vice versa), our method infers the values of $\xHI$ at all redshift points simultaneously.
 The Gaussian process prior further correlates nearby redshift points, favoring similar $\xHI$ values at similar redshifts and thereby yielding a smooth, continuous reionization history consistent with the data.
 We calculate the posterior distribution $p(\xHI(\vb{z}^\star)|\{\xHI\})$ using Gaussian process regression, where $\{\xHI\}$ denotes the full set of constraints on $\xHI(\vb{z})$.
 We use the Markov Chain Monte Carlo (MCMC) method with the \texttt{emcee} package \citep{foremanmackey13} to perform the regression, with 62 chains and $10^5$ steps.
 See Appendix \ref{sec:gp} for details of the regression methodology.
-For Gaussian process reconstruction of the reionization history, see also \citet{elbers25}.
+For Gaussian process reconstruction of the reionization history, see also \citet{krishak21} and \citet{elbers25}.
 The reconstructed reionization history is shown in Figure \ref{fig:gp_crh}.
 In the reconstructed history, reionization primarily occurs at $z\sim6-8$, which is consistent with previous astrophysical results \citep{naidu20, matthee22, kageura25, shimizu25}.
 In comparison, under an instantaneous reionization scenario, an optical depth of $\tau\sim0.09$ implies that reionization occurs at $z\sim11$.
-However, our results indicate that the neutral hydrogen fraction remains as high as $\xHI(z)\sim0.9$ at $z\sim11$.
+However, our results indicate that the neutral hydrogen fraction remains as high as $\xHI(z)\sim0.9$ at $z\sim11${, suggesting that such a high optical depth is unlikely within our Gaussian process reconstruction.} \citet{cain25} also estimated the duration of reionization implied by $\tau\sim0.09$ using Ly$\alpha$ forest constraints, and discussed a tension with the SPT limit from the patchy kinematic Sunyaev–Zel'dovich (pkSZ) effect.